pfenninglab/halLiftover-postprocessing/README.md

 	* The 1st 4 columns **MUST** be in standard bed format
 	* The names in column 4 must be unique -- these names will be used in HALPER

-* -tFile: bed file of the file specified in -qFile mapped to the target species using halLiftover
+* -tFile: bed file of the file specified in -qFile mapped to the target species using halLiftover (no modifications to the output from halLiftover are necessary)
 	* Line format must be: ` chr_name    peak_start    peak_end    peak_name ` (the output file from halLiftover should conform to this format)
 	* Examples:
 ```